bastian-polewka/criss-cross-algorithm-assignment7/README.md

 - The number of test cases was atleast 100 to get statistically meaningful results.

+* For each test case

-- Each test case generates a set of 2 random numbers with a pre-set number of digits.
+    *  A set of 2 random numbers with a pre-set number of digits is generated.

-- `vedic()` and `karatsuba()` take as parameter the same 2 random numbers.
+    * `vedic()` and `karatsuba()` take as parameter the **same** 2 random numbers.

-- The time taken by each function is calculated.
+    * The time taken by each function is calculated.

-- A counter `c` is incremented each time, the vedic algorithm performs better than the karatsuba algorithm.
+    * A counter `c` is incremented each time, the vedic algorithm takes less time.

-- I also calculated the difference in times.
+    * The difference in times is also calculated.

 - In the end, the success rate (number of times out of 1000 `vedic()` took less time) is calculated.